Real estate agent: Real estate licensing and education

 In most jurisdictions in the United States, a person must have a license to perform licensed activities, and these activities are defined within the statutes of each state.
 The main feature of the requirement for having a license to perform those activities is the work done "for compensation".
 Hence, hypothetically, if a person wants to help a friend out in either selling or buying a property, and no compensation of any kind is expected in return, then a license is not needed to perform all the work.
 However, since most people would expect to be compensated for their efforts and skills, a license would be required by law before a person may receive remuneration for services rendered as a real estate broker or agent.
 Unlicensed activity is illegal and the state real estate commission has the authority to fine people who are acting as real estate licensees, but buyers and sellers acting as principals in the sale or purchase of real estate are usually not required to be licensed.
-It is important to note that in some states, lawyers handle real estate sales for compensation without being licensed as brokers or agents.
+In some states, lawyers handle real estate sales for compensation without being licensed as brokers or agents.
 However, even lawyers can only perform real estate activities that are incidental to their original work as a lawyer.
 It cannot be the case that a lawyer can become a seller's selling agent if that is all the service that is being requested by the client.
 Lawyers would still need to be licensed as a broker if they wish to perform licensed activities.
 Nevertheless, lawyers do get a break in the minimum education requirements (for example, 90 hours in Illinois).

-Some other states have recently eliminated the salesperson's license, instead, all licensees in those states automatically earn their broker's license.